Configure player

 Now, one of the things that ObjectAlloc does is it actually keeps these as events all the way through.
 So up here at the very top, let me go ahead and pause the application.
 There's a scroller here at the top that lets you scroll back and forth through the event history of the application.
 So you can actually make these bars go back and forth.
 So I want to find the last allocation event for this pointer.

-So I can do a previous, and we see that it was way back here in time.
-Bring up the inspector and I can see what the call tree of that is.
+or the last events period.
+So I can do a previous, and we see that it was way back here in time. bring up the inspector and I can see what the call tree of that is.
 It's a CG color that's being released.
 It's a CF release event at this point in the code.

-We did a copy to get the old color, but we never released the old color after we copied it.
-This is pretty subtle.
-This is in my application code here, where I didn't allocate this object, but I did copy it.
-It required a somewhat more advanced technique to come in and find what the issue was.
-So I can release previous color, quit the app, which is paused and object-alic.
+but we did a copy to get the old color.
+And we never actually released the old color after we copied it.
+So this is pretty subtle.
+This is in my application code here where I didn't allocate this object, but I did copy it.
+So it required a somewhat more advanced technique to come in and find what the issue was.
+So I can release previous color, quit the app, which is paused and object-delic.
 Now if I build again and run it, let's say, under malloc-debug, hopefully we'll see no leaks this time around.
 No leaks.

-So, memory usage problems.
-There's a variety of other things here.
-There's not so much performance issues, but if you have buffer overruns or underruns or access uninitialized memory or freed memory, those can be nasty problems to find because they're very often intermittent.
+So memory usage problems.
+There's a variety of other things here that's not so much performance issues, but if you have buffer overruns or underruns or access uninitialized memory or freed memory, those can be nasty problems to find because they're very often intermittent.
 It depends on what the content of memory is or what you overrun into.
 Those can be really hard problems to fix.
+So what we really wanna do is try to make them happen then you can debug them.
+So some techniques that Mac OS X provides to help you with this is the guard malloc debugging library, some environment variables on the malloc system and watch points in GDB that might help you find memory stompers.
+Watch points are relatively a new feature for us.
+I'm not gonna go into it in detail here, but you can read the Xcode documentation about that.

 So by default, it's set up to catch buffer overruns.
 It aligns allocations with the end of the page because buffer overruns are more common than underruns.
 So if you walk off the end of that VM page, then you get to the unallocated page after that, and you get a crash.

 If you need to catch a buffer under run, you might try setting an environment variable to say malloc protect before.
-Some of our system frameworks, some applications don't really like to work with memory that we have pre-initialized to odd values.
-So we don't do this next one all the time, but you can set an environment variable that says fill the newly allocated memory with values that would cause a crash if they were used inappropriately.
-And if you do call free twice on the same block, or if you try to free a block that was never allocated, we've changed guard malloc so that it immediately crashes into the debugger.
+Some of our system frameworks, some applications, don't really like to work with memory that we have pre-initialized to odd values.
+So we don't do this next one all the time, but you can set an environment variable that says, fill the newly allocated memory with values that would cause a crash if they were used inappropriately.
+And if you do call free twice on the same block, or if you try to free a block that was never allocated, we've changed guard_malik so that it immediately crashes into the debugger.

-So, for more information, the standard page here.
+So for more information, the standard page here.
 You've probably seen that a lot of times.
 There's a feedback form immediately after this at 5:00. for developer tools.
 Contact information, you can contact Xavier Legros, our technology manager.
-You can also send feedback to the performance tools feedback list at perf [email protected] or the Xcode feedback list or the Xcode users list.
+You can also send feedback to the performance tools feedback list at perf tools dash feedback at group.apple.com or the Xcode feedback list or the Xcode users list.
 So there's a lot of helpful resources out there.